 MIT offers a range of options for entrepreneurs—for existing students, recent graduates and seasoned executives alike.
 As Boston Magazine noted in “How MIT Became the Most Important University in the World," "In many ways, the I-Lab (at Harvard) is actually a derivative enterprise, clearly based on the Martin Trust Center for MIT Entrepreneurship, which since 1990 has been nurturing tech entrepreneurs and churning out an astonishing number of startups.”
 In the article, EDP Faculty Director Bill Aulet commented, “We’ve been doing entrepreneurship for a long time, and now Harvard is finally coming over to our way.
 But MIT has never been better.
 This is our time.”

 Bill Aulet is a Senior Lecturer at MIT Sloan and the Managing Director of The Martin Trust Center for MIT Entrepreneurship.
-He teaches in the Entrepreneurship Development Program and the Regional Entrepreneurship Acceleration Program (REAP) at MIT Sloan Executive Education.
+He teaches in the Entrepreneurship Development Program.
 He is the author of the recently published Disciplined Entrepreneurship: 24 Steps to a Successful Startup.